wp-plugins/editorial-calendar/readme.txt

 The calendar is using JavaScript compression to load less data and run faster.

+We've added a new mechanism to load the unscheduled drafts which spaces out the loading so the calendar responds super fast even when you have hundreds of unscheduled drafts.

 Added a new button to jump to the last post in the calendar.

 Added a namespace to fix a small issue of potential JavaScript file conflict with wp_enqueue_script().